Matt Olson Player Props: Braves vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in MLB.
+- The Angels pitching staff is sixth in the league with a collective 9.2 strikeouts per nine innings.

-- The Angels' 4.40 team ERA ranks 19th across all MLB pitching staffs.
+- The Angels have the 19th-ranked team ERA among all league pitching staffs (4.37).

-- Angels pitchers combine to give up 129 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Angels pitchers combine to surrender 130 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- Canning makes the start for the Angels, his 17th of the season.
-He is 6-4 with a 4.46 ERA and 91 strikeouts through 84 2/3 innings pitched.
+- Sandoval makes the start for the Angels, his 19th of the season.
+He is 6-7 with a 4.22 ERA and 81 strikeouts in 98 2/3 innings pitched.

-- His last time out was on Tuesday against the Detroit Tigers, when the right-hander tossed five innings, surrendering two earned runs while allowing seven hits.
+- The left-hander's most recent appearance came on Thursday against the Detroit Tigers, when he went five innings, surrendering two earned runs while allowing five hits.

-- The 27-year-old has an ERA of 4.46, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .245 batting average against him.
+- The 26-year-old has put up an ERA of 4.22, with 7.4 strikeouts per nine innings, in 18 games this season.
+Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.